 More unbiased information from ICCS is found here

 Homepage of the management of Oostvaardersplassen

 2019-09-14 We have taken over three donkeys originating from the closed down Frösö zoo, Östersund, Sweden.
 One jack, a gelding and a presumably pregnant jennet.
 The loose housing stable we originally built for the zebras will fit perfect for this group.
 We will follow the recommended rules for keeping donkeys from The Donkey Sanctuary.

 2019-11-06 Many thanks goes to Evoca Nordic, who helped us with spare parts and support for our beloved coffee machine for free.
 Great coffee anywhere, and you know exactly how!

 2019-12-13 Very early yesterday morning Jenny got her foal, a little colt.
-Is there anything cuter than a donkey foal?
-He is not even a day old in the picture, but is already running at full speed around the other donkeys.
-Nature is amazing.
+Is there anything more cute than a donkey foal?
+He is not even a day old on the picture, but is already galloping at full speed around the other donkeys.
+Nature is truly amazing.

 Note: GTranslate is used for machine generated translation from English.
 (Not very good, but working....)